 Utterly lovely new album from Testbild!, now a quartet, with Petter and Mattias joined by Douglas Holmquist (Dr Higgins, Rodriguez) and film maker Pontus Lundkvist.
 Lacking most of the jagged postpunk edges of the second album or their recent 7" split with Anthony Rochester, the new Testbild! make good with gentle melodies and layers and layers of tasty keyboard, metallophone, lullaby vocals and atmospherics recorded in that house--you know, the one at the end of the street that you were forbidden to play in (but did, nevertheless).
 The band purport to be influenced by acid folk and Canterbury pop songs, but I think it's just sweet, moody and really good.
 Tasty artwork too, plus a 14 minute film* by Pontus, in a digipak with lyric book.

 *The RK mac had trouble playing the .avi file till I downloaded the free VLC Media Player.
-The film is pretty freaky, by the way—definitely more Eraserhead than Jacques Tati—and not exactly my cuppa.
+The film is pretty freaky, by the way—definitely more Eraserhead than Jacques Tati—and not exactly my cuppa, but the music is fabulous.

 01. Inside Raindrops